 The economic situation overall in New Zealand has improved, however, Westland Council must remain diligent.
-Council has recently conducted a review that has been released to staff for consultation.
-For Council staff this means restructuring, affecting five positions and looking at other areas like procurement to reduce \$300,000 from internal operating costs.
+A recent financial review revealed several areas that required us making hard decisions.
+The review and implementation of the findings will impact everyone.
+For Council staff this means a review to cut \$300,000 off internal operating costs.
 It is important to note that rates increases have remained in line with the projected rates' budget as outlined in the Long Term Community Plan 2009 -2019.

 Issues impacting this year's annual plan include waste and water management.
 Waste management is one area where hard decisions are required.
-An extra levy has been added to general waste per tonne for waste dumped at Butler's Landfill to cover costs relating to the new landfill.
+An extra levy has been added to general waste per ton for waste dumped at Butler's Landfill to cover costs relating to the new landfill.
 This will make the operation of Butlers cost neutral so no contribution is required from rate payers.
+Westland's charges for waste compare very well to other districts of a similar size and continue to compare well with other councils even factoring in the proposed increases.
 As a community we have an opportunity to significantly reduce the cost of waste disposal by separating our recyclables.
 It is free to dispose of recyclable materials at all transfer stations.
 Waste reduction is a key issue for consultation in the next year.

 While the Council remains dedicated to reducing costs wherever possible we must continue to invest in our capital infrastructure for the long term well being of our community.
 The biggest water project this year is the Hokitika Lakeline Pipe Replacement.
 At a cost of \$739,018 it will be money well spent as it will ensure the quality and supply of water to Hokitika.
-We are also planning an upgrade to the Ross water supply to bring it up to the NZ Drinking Water Standards.
+We are also planning an upgrade to the Ross water supply to bring it up to the NZ drinking water standards.